 What are Google Analytics exits?

-An exit is the metric referring to the number of times visitors have left a site from a specified page.
+An exit is the metric referring to the number of times visitors have left a site from a single page.

-The page’s exit rate indicates how often visitors exit from it after visiting any number of pages on the site; as a percentage, exit rate is calculated as the number of exits / number of pageviews for the specified page.
+The page’s exit rate indicates how often visitors exit from it after visiting any number of pages on the site; as a percentage, exit rate is calculated as the number of exits / number of pageviews for a particular page.

 For example: a visitor lands on the homepage of an ecommerce site, navigates to a category page, then to a product page, and leaves.
 That’s an exit on the product page.
 The overall exit rate for the product page is then calculated as number of exits / number of pageviews the product page received.